tommcdo/vim-lion/README.md

 ========

 Lion.vim is a tool for aligning text by some character.
-It defines some Vim operators that can be used with motion commands to align a targetted block of text.
+It defines some Vim operators that can be used with motion commands to align a targeted block of text.

 The two operators are `gl` and `gL`. `gl` will add spaces to the left of